Legalise Cannabis Australia

-Legalise Cannabis Australia, formerly the Help End Marijuana Prohibition (HEMP) Party, is an Australian political party.
-It has a number of policies that centre around the re-legalisation of cannabis for personal, medicinal and industrial uses in Australia.
+Legalise Cannabis Australia (LCA), also known as the Legalise Cannabis Party (LCP) and formerly the Help End Marijuana Prohibition (HEMP) Party, is a single-issue Australian political party.
+It has a number of policies that centre around the re-legalisation and regulation of cannabis for personal, medicinal and industrial uses in Australia.

-The party's headquarters are based in Nimbin, New South Wales, which is known to have a high population of recreational cannabis users and hippies.
-Nimbin is also home to the MardiGrass cannabis festival.
+The party's headquarters were based in Nimbin, New South Wales, which is known to have a high population of recreational cannabis users and hippies.

 History

-The party has been involved in Glenn Druery's Minor Party Alliance.

 Formation

 The group was founded in 1993 by Nigel Quinlan, who ran as a candidate under the name Nigel Freemarijuana.
 In 2001, Freemarijuana's name was assessed by the Australian Electoral Commission as to whether it was suitable to be added to the electoral roll – the Commission found that it was, meaning Freemarijuana could run as an electoral candidate under the name.

 Deregistration and re-registration

 In 2007, prior to the 2007 federal election, HEMP was de-registered as a political party by the Australian Electoral Commission after a random audit of its membership.
 The group re-applied for party registration in February 2010, but according to HEMP secretary Graham Askey, delays in processing their application meant that registration did not proceed in time before the 2010 federal election was called.
 It was formally re-registered on 23 September 2010.